Degree and Certification Overview

 Phase II: Junior Year – First Semester Senior year

 You must apply for admittance into Phase II in the spring of your sophomore year.
-Admissions is capped at approximately 30 students.
 For more information about the application process, please consult your adviser.

 In this phase, focus shifts to the field of middle school social studies education.
 Through course work, you consider different ways to teach social studies to middle school students.